isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 1. Go to the Profiles tab and click the `Add Profile` button.
 1. Name the Profile, `Bad Profile`, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and select the `General` template.
 In the Mapping section, Click `Add Field`, and choose `Actual Work` for the SharePoint Column and `Date (2)` for the Laserfiche Field.
     - Expected Results:
-      - You should get a warning/error that the data types don't match.
+      - Warning/error that the data types don't match.
-      - You should't be able to save
+      - Profile is not saved.
 1. Delete the SP Column/LF field pair.
     - Expected Results:
-      - You should be able to save (button not disabled)
+      - Profile can be saved (button not disabled)
 1. Save the Profile
 1. Add a New Profile, and name it `Bad Profile` as well.
 Attempt to Save.
     - Expected Results: